RoshanPanahi2019/Computer-Vision/ImageSegmentation/README.md

 ### Image segmentation-based approach:
+Labelbox annotation software has been used to create the train/test datasets.
 The goal in this section is to locate the corner of the modular unit at a specific works station, using image segmentation.

 ## Results: